 College units are responsible for developing emergency response and continuity of operations plans for their areas and staff.
 Campus emergency management provides resources and guidance for the development of these plans.
-Emergencies occurring on campus should be reported to the Stonehill College Police Department emergency Line at 508-565-555, or by locating the nearest blue light emergency phone which are located throughout campus.
+Emergencies occurring on campus should be reported to the Stonehill College Police Department emergency Line at 508-565-5555, or by locating the nearest blue light emergency phone which are located throughout campus.

-In conjunction with other emergency agencies, the College conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+In conjunction with other emergency agencies, the College conducts emergency reas tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.